Yahoo under Levinsohn seen shifting to content, advertising

 By Joseph Menn

-SAN FRANCISCO With two of its most distracting conflicts resolved in the past week and a half, Yahoo Inc hopes its new interim chief executive can focus on the biggest challenge of all: turning the company into a digital entertainment destination that wins back the advertising dollars flowing elsewhere.
+SAN FRANCISCO, May 22 With two of its most distracting conflicts resolved in the past week and a half, Yahoo Inc <Y HOO.O> ho pes its new interim chief executive can focus on the biggest challenge of all: turning the company into a digital entertainment destination that wins back the advertising dollars flowing elsewhere.

 While ousted predecessors Scott Thompson and Carol Bartz were seen as technologists, Ross Levinsohn has managed Internet efforts at such mainstream media companies as CBS and Rupert Murdoch's News Corp.